SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/LeetCode: Interview preparation/_index.md

 ---
 # Page title

-title: LeetCode - Interview preparation
+title: Interview preparation - DSA, Networking, System design

 # Title for the menu link if you wish to use a shorter link title, otherwise remove this option.

-linktitle: LeetCode - Interview preparation
+linktitle: Interview preparation - DSA, Networking, System design

 # Page summary for search engines.